How I got into Bodywork

 I became fascinated by touch and its ability to heal the body.
 Before the summer had ended, I started my own gardening business and signed up for massage school.

 We live in a society where people don't touch each other.
 It is becoming clear that touch has a quantifiable positive effect on every system of the body - from circulatory to immune, muscular to nervous.
 I wanted to be on the right side of touch science.
-To help people whether they were dealing with digestive issues, recovery from surgery, or stressing out about life and work.
+To help people whether they were dealing with digestive issues, back pain, neck pain, recovery from surgery, or stressing out about life and work.

 2018 me harvesting radishes